Last updated on November 1, 2025

 Free spells that do things are never a good sign for a healthy metagame, and Once Upon a Time has to be one of the most egregious examples of this.
 A lot of decks were able to run this to improve the consistency of their opening hands and make them too strong.

-This is one of the most recent additions to this list and that should give you some sign as to how good free spells are in Magic since it was eventually banned in every format.
+This is one card on this list and gives you some sign as to how good free spells are in Magic since it was eventually banned in every format.

 Ponder